sjtuwzd/618FinalProject/README.md

 if it is exactly "best" then the program would solve the single-transaction problem

 Parallel Version:
-mpirun -np mpirun -np 12 ./port_analyzer_parallel 50 10000 EXP
+mpirun -np mpirun -np 12 ./port_analyzer_parallel 50 10000 EXP best

 Special thanks to
 https://pbpython.com/monte-carlo.html